-The 2017 camp season starts on the morning of May 22 and runs through the evening of August 12.
-You need to arrive on May 21 early enough to get settled and get a good night’s sleep so that you can participate in a full day of training the next day.
-All staff are expected to participate in training and fulfill their job duties through the end of the camp season.
+All staff should plan to arrive at camp the day before your start date (Either May 23rd or July 5th) to get settled and get a good night’s sleep so you can participate in a full day of training the next day.
+All staff are expected to participate in training and fulfill their job duties through the end of the camp.

 Can I have visitors during the summer?